IMG_6503

 1. Add chunks of cold butter and powdered sugar to a stand mixer and beat until it is fluffy, about 3-5 minutes.

-4. Separate the dough in half, preferably using a scale to be exact.
-Do this by putting a piece of saran wrap on top of the scale, put all the dough on it.
+5. Next you will make your white and black dough.
+Separate the dough in half, using a scale to be exact.
+Do this by putting a piece of saran wrap on top of the scale, scrape all the dough on it.
 Take note of the weight and do a little calculation to divide the weight of the dough in half.
 Put enough dough back into the bowl to reach the number you calculated.
+The dough in the bowl will become the white half of the dough.
+Reserve the dough on the scale and wrap in saran wrap.
+This will be the half that will become the black dough later.

-6. Once you've finished with the white half of the dough, then put the remaining dough in the bowl and add the 1/3 cup cocoa and mix.
+7. Once you've finished with the white half of the dough, then put the remaining reserved dough in the bowl and add the 1/3 cup cocoa and mix.
 The dough will be very black and the black cocoa powder will get everywhere.
+I recommend using a mixer shield at this step due to the mess.
 Take out and wrap in saran wrap and place in fridge.

-8. Preheat the oven to 350 F. Place a sheet of parchment paper on a cookie sheet.
+9. Preheat the oven to 350 F. Place a sheet of parchment paper on a cookie sheet (I recommend using an airbake sheet to reduce browning on the bottom).

-12. Bake on airbake pan for 12 mins.
+13. Once your airbake pan is full of cookies, bake on 350 F for 12 mins.
 They can be fairly close together as they won't spread.
+While they bake, repeat the cutting process until all dough is used up.